Efraím Basílio Krevey

-Efraim Basilio Krevey, O.S.B.M. (born on 12 December 1928 in Saltinho colony, Ivaí, Paraná (state), Brazil - died on 3 April 2012, Curitiba, Brazil) was the Ukrainian Greek Catholic bishop of the Ukrainian Catholic Eparchy of São João Batista em Curitiba, Brazil.
+Efraim Basilio Krevey, O.S.B.M.
+(12 December 1928 in Saltinho colony, Ivaí, Paraná (state), Brazil – 3 April 2012 in Curitiba, Brazil) was the Ukrainian Greek Catholic bishop of the Ukrainian Catholic Eparchy of São João Batista em Curitiba, Brazil.

 Ordained to the priesthood in 1951, Krevey became a bishop in 1971 retiring in 2006.

 Childhood and joining the monastery schools

 Efraím Krevey finished primary school in his native Saltino.
 In 1940 he entered the Minor Seminary of Saint Joseph (Basilian Fathers) in Prudentópolis (Parana state).
 In January 1943, he entered the novitiate of the Basilian Fathers in Prudentopolis.
 In 1945 Krevey moved to Irasemu, where he received humanitarian and philosophical education.
 At the end of 1948 began his theological studies at the Gregorian University in Rome and received a bachelor's degree and a licentiate.

 On January 1, 1950 Krevey amounted his perpetual vows in Rome in the Church of Saints Sergius and Bacchus.
 Efraím Krevey was ordained on 4 March 1951 at the College of Saint Josaphat martyr at Rome.
 He was ordained a Deacon March 25, 1951 in Rome, and priest on 12 November 1951 in the Church of Saints Sergius and Bacchus in Rome.